simontegg/wriitngs/fairshares.md

 5. When half of provider funding comes from government asking providers to pay creates a "money-go-round".

 We estimate we could bring 500-1000 providers on to the platform per year, maybe more.
-Considering the context of the above challenges we do not beleive that revenue from NGO's (for the accreditation service) provides a significant revenue source and could even damage relationships with providers.
+Considering the context of the above challenges we do not beleive that revenue from NGO's, **for the accreditation service** provides a significant revenue source and could even damage relationships with providers.

-### Revenue from Social Sector Agencies
+### Agency Contracts

 MSD and SIA have agreed to fund 9 months of development.
 MSD want to improve internal data sharing and assesor workflows.
 SIA want to gain intelligence on the social sector.